 What is the SAT, and Why Take It?

 The SAT is a standardized college admissions test that high schoolers take prior to applying for college; it helps colleges see exactly where potential students rank academically and cognitively.
-There are three sections to the SAT:
+Some states and schools require students to take the SAT to graduate

 For colleges, the SAT gives them an easy-to-compare set of data about potential candidates, which in turn suggests how they may fit into the school and their particular class.
 Note that every college takes a different approach to the SAT:

-- Some colleges require the SAT.
+• Some colleges require the SAT.

-- Test-blind schools will not look at scores, even if you send them in.
+• Test-blind schools will not look at scores, even if you send them in.

-Wondering about taking the ACT instead?
+Wondering whether you should take the ACT instead?

 Should You Aim for a Certain SAT Score?